Joco223/vPC-v4/README.md

 A function memory consists of vectors which contain unsigned ints and VM can on demand allocate more vectors or expand already existing vectors.

+Global memory also exists which can be accessed from anywhere.

-The VM currenty has 8 general purpose registers, halt flag and 40 instructions.
+The VM currenty has 8 general purpose registers, halt flag and 57 instructions.

 It has basic terminal IO, more advanced IO with files etc. will be added later on.